Welcome Class of 2027 & 2029!

 Mattresses in our residence halls are extra-long (36"x80").
 Extra-long sheets are the best choice to ensure a good fit!

 The Office of Residence Life has partnered with DormCo. to provide our students with a convenient, affordable way to purchase extra-long sheets and bedding items.
 Proceeds from this program go to the Inter-Residence Hall Council and are used for programming in the residence halls.
-Please visit the RHL website for more information!
+Please visit the RHL website external website for more information!

 The following appliances are permitted in our halls: